WHO I AM, WHAT I WANT

 SO WHY THE PASSIVE INCOME WISE BLOG

 So that’s the question.
 Why am I creating Passive Income Wise instead of another Niche Site and earn more money?
 I had these thoughts in my mind for quite a while.
-I could have chosen a good Niche Site with a good keyword research but instead I decided to create PIW.
+I could have chosen a good Niche Site with a good keyword research but instead, I decided to create PIW.

 I finally decided that it was time to share my experience and hopefully to inspire new people to the Passive Income world.
 Time to revert all the knowledge I gained so far thanks to reading amazing bloggers.
 You can find them in the page:

 So I decided to sign up with Bluehost for 1 year.
 Why Bluehost?
 Because most of my favourite bloggers are using it and if they do it’s because it should be good.
-If you would like to start a blog I recommend you Bluehost, my personal experience so far is good and they have very competitive prices, in the package it is included domain name as well.
-You can have a look in the link below:
+If you would like to start a blog I recommend you Bluehost, my personal experience so far is good and they have very competitive prices, in the package, it is included domain name as well.
+You can have a look at the link below: